bahrus/trans-render/README.md

 ```

-Note:  Typescript already provides generic support for Object.assign<T>, but decorate provides enhanced support (to be detailed later).
+Note:  Typescript already provides generic support for Object.assign<T>, which can be quite declarative and type aware, but "decorate" provides enhanced support.

--->